tzvio/lemp-stack-docker/README.md

- - configured to get latest version of each part
+ - configured to get latest version of each component